lisdude/blightmud_mcp/README.md

 | stat_command             | Your 'stat' command. macOS users should use the Homebrew `gstat` command.                                                          |
 | lambdamoo_connect_string | The string used to identify a MOO and initialize the LambdaMOO local edit protocol.
 (Only applies to MOOs without MCP 2.1.)        |
 | debug_mcp                | Don't hide out-of-band MCP communication.
 Show additional debugging messages.                                                      |

+**Note**: Some setting require reloading the plugin before they take effect.

 ### Edit Command Substitions
 The `edit_command` variable accepts these substitutions: